… providing opportunity for those pursuing higher education related to water and wastewater

-Applicants must submit the Don G. Willems Scholarship Application Form along with supplementary information that is requested on the application.
+Applicants must submit the Donald G. Willems Scholarship Application Form along with supplementary information that is requested on the application.
 The completed application and supplementary information must be postmarked by March 15th.
 Instructions are provided for all entries on the application form.
 Incomplete applications will not be evaluated.

 Conditions of Acceptance